duaraghav8/XSS/README.md

   HTML, Bootstrap

   Database: MongoDB

+**Why is the site vulnerable?**

+The vulnerability originates from the way we have used EJS.
+For displaying submitting comments, we use <%- ... %> tags in EJS.
+Thus, Node simply does a text substitution.
+So any HTML tags are interpreted as HTML instead of plain text.

+The vulnerability can be fixed if we replace those tags with:

+<%= ... %>  (NOTICE THE '-' HYPHENE IS REPLACED BY '=' EQUAL TO)

+This encodes the HTML tags, i.e., \<script\> becomes \&lt;script\&gt;

 Update: Ours was declared the best Information Security Project amongst all presented by renowned Cyber Security Expert Rakshit Tandon during the inaugural ceremony of ISSA, Dehradun.